 ClockTree Systems Inc.

-Chandan Chauhan is co-founder and former Senior Vice President of Product Management, at Intelius since its inception in 2003.
+Chandan Chauhan is co-founder and CEO of ClockTree Systems Inc. Previously, he was co-founder and Senior Vice President of Product Management at Intelius from its inception in 2003 until 2014.
 From 2000 until 2002, Chauhan was Vice President of New Technologies at InfoSpace, Inc. From 1987 until 1999, Chauhan held several senior management positions at Microsoft Corporation in the Windows Operating System and MSN divisions.